tonyhhyip/SilverSnake/README.md

 ============

 The php library which can be included in elearn.pyc.edu.hk php server.
-All the code are under Apache 2.0 license.
+All the code are under Apache 2.0 license or GNU/GPL 3.

 ##LICENSE
-You may pick the Apache License 2.0 or the GUN/GPL 3.
+You may pick the Apache License 2.0 or the GNU/GPL 3.

 ##Install
 Directly open call a folder SilverSnake and add it to the include path of PHP.